 This gives you either free or at very reduced prices both the journals of the BAcC and access to its annual conference – and much more.

 The BAcC has an office in London which covers the whole of Great Britain and Northern Ireland.
 They have a dedicated staff and an active marketing department, with a huge website which has many resources and a forum.
 They organise Mentoring and have members appointed to help you with continuing professional development.

-The BAcC does a good deal of lobbying for its members and challenges organisations such as NICE on their approach to complementary medicine, and for us in Scotland, recently made presentations of petitions on our behalf to both Edinburgh City Council and the Scottish Government.
+The BAcC does a good deal of lobbying for its members and challenges organisations such as NICE on their approach to complementary medicine.
+For us in Scotland, they recently made presentations of petitions on our behalf to both Edinburgh City Council and the Scottish Government.
 (January 2016).

 Plus they have a Students officer, very useful in lots of ways, who will visit your College (if on the list of approved UK colleges) to give talks and answer questions.

 You will also be able to join BAcC regional groups for local meetings – great places to meet other acupuncturists and get useful advice about setting up in practice.

 Once qualified, through your membership of BAcC you get automatic professional indemnity insurance cover.

 However, training to become a professional acupuncturist does require commitment.
 Nowadays, courses are at degree level and last for four years.
 You can of course do some of the work at home, reading and studying.
 However, you’ll need to attend your college regularly for classes and clinical practice.

 As you progress, you’ll learn not just about the theory behind Chinese medicine and acupuncture.
 You’ll also learn various techniques acupuncturists use, including (of course!) acupuncture, moxa, cupping, guasha, nutrition and much more.

 Acupuncture schools all cover a basic course, then add their own particular specialities or enthusiasms, so they all have merits.